daniel-yukimura/my-first-repo/README.md

 ### Geography

-I live in the Rio de Janeiro, in Brazil.
+I live in the city of Rio de Janeiro, in Brazil.

 ### Reading